Imran4424/Software-Architecture/SolidPrinciples.md

 - Object Oriented Programming - where relationship will evolve around Super class and sub class
 - Protocol Oriented Programming - where relationship will evolve around protocol and classes or protocol and structs (SwiftUI preferred way)

-Now let's talk about the problems Liskov's Substition principle helps to solve.
+Now let's talk about the problems that Liskov's Substition principle helps to solve.

 # Interface Segregation Principle